 Then comes lots of pepperoni, and finally a robust tomato sauce.
 The sauce is usually spread over the top in lines rather than dolloped on.

-This formula isn’t hard to veganize — vegan mozzarella shreds, followed by vegan pepperoni, and finally the sauce on top.
+So, as you can see, this formula isn’t hard to veganize — vegan mozzarella shreds, followed by vegan pepperoni, and finally the sauce on top.

 It’s kind of ingenious, actually.
 Putting the sauce on top helps the crust get — and stay — extra crispy.
 And a good, richly flavored homemade sauce is a must, because that’s what will hit your palate first.